Skip to content

 sbatch container.sh

-Singularity on RCC#
+Apptainer on RCC#

-RCC uses Singularity to install and maintain software packages that would not otherwise be available on the compute clusters.
+RCC uses Apptainer to install and maintain software packages that would not otherwise be available on the compute clusters.
 This is often due to incompatible libraries or unsupported operating system.
-In some cases Singularity is used to control access or functionality of an application.
+In some cases Apptainer is used to control access or functionality of an application.
 RCC-built containers are designed to interact with RCC clusters.
 They include necessary file mount points, special libraries (e.g., CUDA), and custom wrapper commands.
 Here we will discuss the elements needed to make your containers compatible with RCC systems.

 A set of useful directories are mounted by default on RCC clusters.
 The following file mounts should be included for non-GPU containers: